 Florida man dumps dirt on car after girlfriend refuses to answer question

 CRESTVIEW, Fla.
-(WKRG) – A north Florida man accused of using a front-end loader to dump dirt on a car was arrested Thursday.
+(WKRG) — A Crestview man accused of using a front-end loader to dump dirt on a car was arrested Thursday.

 The Okaloosa County Sheriff’s Office says 20-year-old Hunter Mills was charged with felony criminal mischief over $1,000 for his alleged actions.

-Deputies says Mills invited his girlfriend to talk in Crestview.
-When she refused to answer a question, he reportedly used a front-end loader dumped a bucket full of dirt on the roof of a white 2010 Cadillac that belonged to someone else.
+Deputies says Mills invited his girlfriend to a 5820 Phil-Dirt Drive to talk.
+When she refused to answer a question, he reportedly dumped a bucket full of dirt of the roof of a white 2010 Cadillac that belonged to someone else.

-The woman was not injured but the windows were open, deputies say, causing dirt to fill up the air vents, center console and power windows.
+The woman was not injured but the window were open, deputies say, causing dirt to fill up the air vents, center console, and power windows.